Moxibustion Therapy

 Preparing the body for birthLabor Preparation

-For labor preparation, treatment typically begins around 36-37 weeks of pregnancy.
+For labor preparation, treatment typically begins at 37 weeks of pregnancy.

 Research indicates that acupuncture and moxibustion performed at weeks 37-40 help the baby become engaged in an anterior position and support cervical softening (Betts, 2006).